2-alchemists/krossboard-docs/content/company.md

 We defend a cost-centric approach of designing, building, and operating cloud services.
 That's the spirit of Krossboard.

 ## About Krossboard
-Krossboard is edited by XYZ COMPANY.
-Founded in 2020 by Rodrigue Chakode and Christophe Camel, XYZ COMPANY has been created to be a leading company to leverage efficient analytics to help organizations undertsand their today and tomorrow cloud-native computing platforms.
+Krossboard is edited and supported by XYZ COMPANY.
+Founded in 2020 by Rodrigue Chakode and Christophe Camel, XYZ COMPANY has been created to be a leading company to provide efficient analytics to help organizations undertsand their today and tomorrow cloud-native computing platforms.

 ## Contact Us
 Please fill our [contact form]({{<relref "contact/contact">}}) and we'll be happy to answer your question.